 Lightweight

-Weighing in at just under 10 pounds, this electric pole saw is lightweight and maneuverable.
-It means you can keep working for longer without the strain on your arms, legs, and back.
+At just under 10 pounds, this electric pole saw is lightweight and maneuverable.
+You will be able to work for longer without placing a significant strain on your body.

 Interchangeable Battery